 - Pack Smart!
-Packing a bag sounds easy enough, but for your first timers careful not to overpack and carry around a lot of dead weight.
+While packing a bag sounds easy enough, first-timers should be careful not to overpack and end up carrying a lot of dead weight.
 If you are going for 10 days or less, try to carry on only.

 - Limit the number of shoes!
-My biggest packing mistake when I took my first trip was overpacking with shoes!
+My biggest packing mistake on my first trip was overpacking with shoes!
 Pack the most comfortable walking shoes you have, a backup pair, and one slightly nicer pair, I wouldn’t bother with heels if possible.

 - Consider buying compression packing cubes.
-These are a real space saver and can help you stay organized!
+These are real space-savers and can help you stay organized!
 Also, rolling your clothes is a good way to create more space.
-If you are packing bulky shoes, stuff socks, and undergarments in them for extra space.
+If you are packing bulky shoes, stuff socks and undergarments in them for extra space.

 - Don’t forget supplements and prescription medications.
 You should prioritize this essential item and purchase a handy pill organizer.

 - Limit your liquids!
-We are still doing the clear plastic bag for liquids, so consider getting powdered products whenever you can.
-Items such as dry shampoo, sunscreen, and toothpaste are all items you can get in powder form.
-For all liquids use travel-sized toiletries.
+We are still using clear plastic bags for liquids, so consider getting powdered products whenever you can.
+Items such as dry shampoo, sunscreen, and toothpaste are available in powder form.
+For all liquids, use travel-sized toiletries.

 I am not suggesting you go and break the bank, but you can expect to pay $250 + for quality.
-Bric’s is a brand I trust.
-I currently travel with the black 21″ Rolling Duffle, and I own the 30″ Spinner.
+Level 8 & Calpak are both brands I trust and currently travel with.

 I overpacked on my first solo trip because I wanted to be prepared for everything.
 That meant I packed for any occasion that could possibly come up, like dinner with the Queen.